nnlevili/varanida-extension/DEVELOPER_GUIDE.md

 a config file is located in `src/config/main-config.js`, and should be used to centralize urls and other non-sensitive information that we could need to change at any point without having to go in every file where it's used.

+### Debugging tips
+you can inspect the background scripts in chrome by going to chrome://extensions and clicking "background.html".
+You can inspect the popup by right clicking it and selecting "inspect".
+To inspect a normal page, like the settings (dashboard.html) proceed like normal web pages (Cmd-Alt-I and all that).

 ## important libraries page side (should be imported in user facing interfaces)